sanskrit-lexicon/csl-newsletter/june2022.md

 2. PWK.
 Add Ramayana links. https://github.com/sanskrit-lexicon/PWK/issues/83.
 3. PWK.
 Add MBH Bombay edition links. https://github.com/sanskrit-lexicon/PWK/issues/84.
 4. Provide linkable scanned PDF targets for all references in all dictionaries (as far as we can get the PDFs). https://github.com/sanskrit-lexicon/COLOGNE/issues/390.
-5. Erroneous spaces after hyphen at the end of line need to be examined.
-Issue raised for ACC, but may be present in other dictionaries too.
-See https://github.com/sanskrit-lexicon/csl-orig/issues/745.
-6. Markup of the residual fractions in nyAsa portion require to be taken up with the Unicode.
-See https://github.com/sanskrit-lexicon/csl-orig/issues/746#issuecomment-1045719975.
-7. Digitization of Shabdastomamahodadhi started by Andhrabharati.
-See https://github.com/sanskrit-lexicon/csl-orig/issues/746#issuecomment-1045975030.
-8. A discussion on Kittel's dictionary was started. https://github.com/sanskrit-lexicon/csl-orig/issues/746#issuecomment-1045982504.
-9. Discussion started whether we should allow manual changes randomly in the dictionary data.
-There are divergent views.
-See https://github.com/sanskrit-lexicon/csl-orig/issues/747.
-10. AP90.
-Add etymology markup in AP90 and other similar dictionaries.
-See https://github.com/sanskrit-lexicon/csl-orig/issues/748#issuecomment-1053650642.
-11.

 # Repositories to be covered in newsletter